SharkNinja AI

 This requires a few deliberate decisions.
 Analytical resource allocation needs to be centralized enough that cross-functional bets are possible to staff.
 The data leader needs real-time visibility into the full investment portfolio across all functions.
 And the organizational design has to make cross-functional work easier, not harder, to initiate.

 Most analytics dysfunction traces back to org design, not talent.
 In the pillar model, the talent is usually fine.
-The structure is working exactly as designed.
+The structure is working as designed.
 That’s the problem.